Donta97/VBA-challenge/README.md

 Script

   The script will loop through all the stocks for a year and output the following
     - Ticker Symbol
     - Yearly change for the year as a whole number and a percent.
-  - Total stock volume
+    - Total stock volume of the stock

-  -
+  The script also contains conditional formatting to highlight positive changes in green and negative changes in red.